 Guide to Wine Tastings: Networking with a Glass

-Why Wine and Networking Are Ideal Partners
+Why Wine and Networking Go So Well Together

 1. Wine Removes Barriers